 - Check the size. because fakers are trying to make the fake sovereigns heavier, they make them a fraction larger to try to add weight.

 - Use a magnet.
-Gold is a non ferrous metal so does to stick to a magnet.
+Gold is a nonferrous metal so does to sticks to a magnet.
 Not all fakes will stick to a magnet however if your coin does it is 100 percent fake.

 - Use acid.
-You can buy a full range of acids from 9ct all the way up to 22ct acids and a base metal and gold acid. if you use the 9ct gold acid on a sovereign then it will be non destructive and have no reaction, however if it goes on a fake then it will bubble up green.
+You can buy a full range of acids from 9ct all the way up to 22ct acids and base metal and gold acid. if you use the 9ct gold acid on a sovereign then it will be non-destructive and have no reaction, however, if it goes on a fake then it will bubble up green.

 I will add a link below for anyone who isn’t familiar with using acid to test gold.

 There are many places you can buy gold sovereigns.
 I will list them below.